kaansan/robot-framework-guide/README.md

 A Robot framework guide for newbies.
-This guide purpose is for lazy programmers who don't want to read docs or anything about robot.
+This guide purpose is for lazy programmers who don't want to read boring robot documentation or anything about robot.
-It is simple and easy to understand.
+This guide is simple and easy to understand.

 ### Requirements